 The UK Government has proposed to remove the study time limit for postgraduate students, whilst also extending the period of time for which students can come to the UK before the start of their course from 3 to 6 months.

 The post-study work visa also provides worker rights for dependents of international postgraduate students, and almost full access to the UK labour market.

 5. Benefit for STEM Graduates

 The new points-based immigration system starts from January 2021 and will take into consideration factors such as skills, qualifications, professions, salaries and age profiles to help fasten the process of granting residency to highly skilled professionals and STEM graduates.

 6. Easy to Find Jobs on the Shortage Occupation List

 The new immigration system grants an additional 20 points for jobs that appear on the Shortage Occupation List.
 An international student studying any related professional degree which is classified as a skills shortage position will find it easier to secure residency under the new system.

 Study in the UK

-If you are interested in studying in the UK and working there after course completion, arrange a free consultation with SI-UK London today to learn more about UK university courses and get your application started.
+If you are interested in studying in the UK and working there after course completion, arrange a free consultation with SI-UK London today to learn more about UK university courses and beginning your application.